I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 I will be taking you on the Skellig Ring.
 Honestly, in my opinion, I think it should be on the Ring of Kerry because it is the most beautiful part of the county.
 Don’t worry we’ll be coming back to Waterville a different way.

-Portmagee is a small quaint Village.
-It is the meeting point for people to go out to Skellig Michael.
-If you want to go out to the Skellig’s, I would advise you to book it well in advance as it is such a popular attraction that you may not be able to book it at the harbour.
+Portmagee is a small quaint Village and it is the meeting point for people to go out to Skellig Michael.
+If you want to go out to the Skelligs, I would advise you to book it well in advance as it is such a popular attraction that you may not be able to book it at the harbour.

-Only a certain number of people are allowed on board for safety reasons.
+Only a certain number of people are allowed on the island for safety reasons.
 Look at my article on Skellig Michael here.

 Another great place to visit in Portmagee is the Kerry Cliffs.
 It is Kerry’s answer to the Cliffs of Moher.
 Quite Spectacular, they are the closest point to the Skellig’s from the mainland that you can get.
 It is very reasonable to visit there.